The Drawing Room

 The ideal surroundings for a tranquil interlude

 Overlooking the formal gardens, flooded with natural daylight, radiating warmth and exquisite style, The Drawing Room is the ideal spot for a tranquil interlude.
-From 8am guests can take their morning coffee by the vast windows, drop in for light meals and refreshments until 5pm, and sip a flute of champagne beneath the ornate gilded ceiling at any time of day.
+From 9am guests can take their morning coffee by the vast windows, drop in for light meals and refreshments until 5pm, and sip a flute of champagne beneath the ornate gilded ceiling with an evening meal.
 The dress code is semi-casual in the daytime, transitioning to smart casual in the evening, when The Drawing Room provides a graceful setting for cocktails and sparkling conversations.

 The vibrant flavours of fresh Irish produce shine through The Drawing Room’s menu.
-Exciting ingredients from artisan suppliers such as Duncannon smoked salmon and Toons Bridge baby mozzarella elevate the selection of delicate salads and elegant sandwiches.
+Exciting ingredients from artisan suppliers such as Duncannon smoked salmon, Dublin Bay prawns and St Tolas Goats’ Cheese elevate the selection of delicate salads and elegant dishes.
 Whether guests are seeking refreshment in the midst of a busy day of estate activities or wish to linger over a peaceful lunch, dining in The Drawing Room is an indulgent and luxurious experience.

 Curated by our expert mixologist, The Drawing Room’s list of traditional and innovative signature cocktails is a tribute to Adare Manor’s distinguished history and setting.
 Enjoyed as an aperitif before dining in The Oak Room, or savoured as a nightcap before retiring, a cocktail in The Drawing Room evokes a mood of inspired relaxation.
 Each drink features specialty liquors and sophisticated flavours, giving even the most classic of cocktails a fresh and subtle twist.